erikerlandson/coulomb/README.md

 above Int conversion, the conversion coefficient `2000000000 / 473176473` is approximated
 as: `224/53`, which allows much larger quantity values to be converted safely, and yet has a relative error of < 0.0001; less than one part in ten thousand.
-In the event that coeffients reduce the maximum safe values "too far", or an accurate approximation cannot be found, a compiler warning is emitted, as in this example, which emits both warnings (and with good reason, since the resulting conversion is bad):
+In the event that coefficients reduce the maximum safe values "too far", or an accurate approximation cannot be found, a compiler warning is emitted, as in this example, which emits both warnings (and with good reason, since the resulting conversion is bad):
 ```scala